 School of Physics

-Physics is the fundamental science.
-It seeks to understand the basic laws governing the structure of matter, the nature of energy and the physical forces that form our world.
-Its span of interest ranges from the nature of the short-range forces which operate inside the atomic nucleus to the origin and structure of the universe.
+Physics is a fundamental building block of science and engineering.
+Physics provides the toolbox that help us understand the basic laws governing the structure of matter, the nature of energy and the physical forces that form our world.
+Physics encompasses the science of short-range forces operating inside the nucleus of an atom and explains the origin of gravitational waves that determines the structure of the universe.

-Teaching in the School of Physics is strongly influenced by our research based in our three research clusters: Photonics & Laser Applications; Atmospheric and Environmental Physics; and the Centre for Astronomy.
+Teaching in the School of Physics is strongly influenced by our research based in our three research clusters: Astronomy, Biomedical and Climate, Ocean & Exposure Science .
 Physics is challenging, interesting, relevant, and it can prepare you for great jobs in a wide variety of places.
 Why not pursue a physics degree with us here in NUI, Galway and let us share our knowledge and enthusiasm with you?

 The School of Physics provides Structured PhD, Taught Masters, Masters by Research, Full-Time or Part-Time training programmes that are highly relevant to future environmental, technical, and productive / economic global challenges.